jonasjinx/sysmon/README.md

 a very simple system monitor, made to explore some concepts in python.

-- to run it you have to have python installed and then manually (for now) install the dependencies using "pip install"
+- to run it, you gotta have python installed and then manually (for now) install the dependencies using "pip install"
 - execute the SYSMON.py in the root folder
 - open **http://127.0.0.1:5000** in your browser to see the output